nathanramoscfa/pyetrade/README.md

 ```
 ## Example Usage

+WARNING - You accept all security and legal risks by using the code below.
+Keep your login credentials secure and follow cybersecurity best practices.
 To automatically log into ETrade:

 ```python
 import pyetrade